-The ISL6313B two-phase PWM control IC provides a precision voltage regulation system for advanced microprocessors.
-The integration of power MOSFET drivers into the controller IC marks a departure from the separate PWM controller and driver configuration of previous multi-phase product families.
+The ISL6314 single-phase PWM control IC provides a precision voltage regulation system for advanced microprocessors.
+This controller IC maintains the same features as the multi-phase product family, but reduces the output to a single-phase, for lower current systems.
 By reducing the number of external parts, this integration is optimized for a cost and space saving power management solution.

-One outstanding feature of this controller IC is its multiprocessor compatibility, allowing it to work with both Intel and AMD microprocessors.
+One outstanding feature of this controller IC is its multi-processor compatibility, allowing it to work with both Intel and AMD microprocessors.
 Included are programmable VID codes for Intel VR11 as well as AMD 5-bit and 6-bit DAC tables.
 A circuit is provided for remote voltage sensing, compensating for any potential difference between remote and local grounds.
 The output voltage can also be positively or negatively offset through the use of a single external resistor.